- 1 cedar plank, untreated

 - salt and black pepper, freshly ground

-- Lay the fish on the cedar plank and spread the lemon slices and dill over the top.
+- Lie the fish on the cedar plank and spread the lemon slices and dill over the top.

-- Preheat your braai to medium to high heat for 10 - 15 minutes.
-Shift the coals to one side of the braai.
-Place the Cedar Plank in the centre of the hot grid.
+- Preheat your braai to medium-to-high heat for 10 – 15 minutes.
+Then shift your coals to one side of the braai and place the cedar plank in the centre of the hot grid.

-- Cover the braai and cook until the fish is cooked through, around 20 - 30 minutes.
+- Cover the braai until the fish is cooked through around 20 to 30 minutes.
 The internal temperature should read 57°C.

-- Transfer the fish and plank to a platter and serve right o the plank.
+- Transfer the fish and plank to a platter and serve.

 Freshness is key.
 Use the freshest fish you can find.
 If purchasing a whole fish, the eyes must be clear, the gills bright red and the scales shiny.

-Get to know your local fishmonger or deli.
-Ask them questions about where the fish comes from and how it was caught.
+Get to know your local fishmonger or deli and ask them questions like, where the fish comes from and how it was caught.

-Serve with herb-roasted potatoes, sugar-snap peas, and/or par-grilled brussels sprouts.
+Serve with herb-roasted potatoes, sugar snap peas or par-grilled brussels sprouts.